karan-10001/musicPlayer_v1/README.md

-# Named as Sangeet
+#Music Player
-Sangeet is music player
+Names as Sangeet.